 - 1.)
-Reading sheets and/or response papers will only be accepted on the due date and may not be made up. - 2.)
+Reading sheets and/or response papers will not be accepted late.
+There will be two makeup opportunities at the end of the semester. - 2.)
 I will not accept emailed reading sheets from students who are absent.
-However, I will accept reading sheets handed in the class before if you know you will be absent. - 3.)
-Note carefully the midterm and final exam dates.
-Makeup examinations will only be administered for the following reasons: 1.)
-Illness, with documentation, 2.)
-Funeral attendance, with documentation, 3.)
-Participation in an SHSU event (athletic, band, etc.) for which you have a signed document from a faculty advisor or coach requesting faculty excuse your absences.
-In the case of #3, the examination will be scheduled before the class examination.
-You must inform me three weeks in advance, and provide me with your class schedule.
-Do not schedule vacation during finals week. - 4.)
+However, I will accept reading sheets handed in the class before if you know you will be absent.

+- 3.)
+The midterm and final exams may not be made up. - 4.)
 Formal writing assignments received late will lose one full grade (ten percent).
 They may be turned in for one week after the due date.